jkomoros/adjacency-map/README.md

 #### ValueDefinitionLengthOf

-Extends the input to be the same length as `edges`, `input`, or `refs`.
+Extends the input to be the same length as `edges`, `input`, or `parents`.
 This is useful in `display.edge` and `display.edgeCombiner` contexts where the number of returned values is important.

 `input` may be any ValueDefinition.